kode4food/fate-lang/why_fate.md

 ```

 `do` kicks off an asynchronous block.
 The code within that block will be performed when the assignments for the block have finally been resolved, specifically the result of the `http.get` request.
 It is at that point when the content of the result will be piped through the JSON parser and finally into our `inTheForest()` function, where the proper variant of the function is executed depending on the JSON content.

+## Static Single Assignment Form
+One thing you'll notice about the generated code above is that there are names that end with `$0` and `$1`.
+The reason for this is that Fate compiles down to something called [Static Single Assignment (SSA) Form](https://en.wikipedia.org/wiki/Static_single_assignment_form).

+As a result, the identifiers in generated code will always have a '$<n>' suffix that uniquely isolates them within their module.
+This means that if you re-assign a variable, the original version(s) will not be mutated, making Fate a language that is inherently resistant to side-effects.